temporalio/documentation/docs/application-development/foundations.md

 </TabItem>
 <TabItem value="php">

-In PHP, a Workflow is a class method.
+In the Temporal PHP SDK programming model, Workflows are a class method.
 Classes must implement interfaces that are annotated with `#[WorkflowInterface]`.
 The method that is the Workflow must be annotated with `#[WorkflowMethod]`.

 ```php
 use Temporal\Workflow\YourWorkflowInterface;